 ASCE offers scholarships and fellowships to engineering students who are ASCE members.
 Applications are accepted in the spring for the following semester.
 The Met Section's scholarship committee awards annual scholarships to active members of student chapters in the Met Section and children of Met Section members (see below).
-Additionally, the Lower Hudson Valley Branch presents annual scholarships to high school seniors in Rockland County or Westchester County that intend to pursue a college degree in civil engineering.
+Additionally, the Lower Hudson Valley Branch presents annual scholarships to students pursuing a college degree in civil engineering.

 ASCE Met Section Scholarships

 The ASCE Met Section is seeking candidates for up to $5,000 scholarships to be awarded to active Student Chapter members.
 The awards will be presented at the Scholarship Luncheon.